-These Rose Cupcakes with white chocolate ganache are old fashioned cupcakes delicately flavored with rose water and with a rose flavored white chocolate ganache cake covering, instead of buttercream frosting.
+These decadent Rose Cupcakes with white chocolate ganache are old fashioned cupcakes delicately flavored with rose water and with a rose flavored white chocolate ganache cake covering, instead of buttercream frosting.
 This recipe is ideal for a special event like Valentine’s Day or a birthday.

 When I was young I loved the plain cakes, without cream or frosting, that were served at celebrations and religious festivals.
 The cakes and loaves had the fine crumb of a moist pound cake recipe and my mother’s generation called them ‘Triem’.

 I never knew what that word ‘Triem’ meant, but as a child I used to call them ‘dry cakes’ because they had no buttercream frosting or whipped cream topping.

 I remember the first time I asked out loud for a slice of ‘dry cake’ in company.
 The hostess’es eyes widened and the look of shock and horror on her face made my mother hastily explain that I was referring to the butter cakes without the icing.
 Sometimes the traditional pound cakes and loaves included glacé cherries in the batter, or had flaked almonds scattered over the top.